 I thought I couldn’t possibly love them more until the day when the ambulance came.
 My youngest needed help and my oldest child, blurred out of sight, was brought back into focus with the words, “Mummy, don’t worry about me.
 I’m fine.
 Just please, please let her be okay.”

-Standing with his back pressed firmly against the wall out of the way of the paramedics, I remember warning him about the mad rush of people who would be coming any minute, and to stay out of their way.
-He was holding his sister’s pink bear, which he later handed to me to bring along to the hospital.
-I realized, in that moment, that he loves his sister as much as I love them both and my heart ached under the weight of that realization.
+Standing with his back pressed firmly against the wall out of the way of the paramedics, I warned him about the mad rush of people who would be coming any minute, and cautioned him to stay out of their way.
+He was holding his sister’s pink bear, which he later handed me to bring along to the hospital.
+I knew in that moment, that he loves his sister as much as I love them both, and my heart ached under the weight of that realization.

-He teaches her about LEGO and dinosaurs and how to kick a ball.
-She teaches him patience, compassion and acceptance.
-They teach me how resilient and how big-hearted people can be.
+He teaches her about LEGO and dinosaurs and how to shoot a basketball.

 Originally posted on todaysparent. com